wesgarland/telnet-console/README.md

 | bufferLines     | 1000    | number of log lines to keep in memory for log command
 | users           |         | a function which returns true for a valid login/password pair, or an object whose keys are logins and values are passwords

 *Note:* all standard Node REPL options are also supported.
-See [NodeJS docs](https://nodejs.org/api/repl.html).
+See [Node.js docs](https://nodejs.org/api/repl.html).

 #### replHelpers
 You can specify zero or more "helpers" to add custom commands to your server.
 Each helper object can implement any